Reuh/anselme/README.md

 Every line can also be followed with decorators, which are appended at the end of the line and affect its behaviour.

-* `~`: expression decorator.
-Same as an expression line, behaving as if this line was it sole child.
+* `~`: condition decorator.
+Same as an condition line, behaving as if this line was it sole child.
 Typically used to conditionally execute line.
 Does not affect following else-conditions.

-* `§`: paragraph decorator.
-Same as a paragraph line, behaving as if this line was it sole child.
+* `§`: checkpoint decorator.
+Same as a checkpoint line, behaving as if this line was it sole child.

 * `#`: tag decorator.
 Same as a tag line, behaving as if this line was it sole child.